|Lecturer||Assistant Prof. Dr. Jan-Philipp Ahrens|

 |Exam date||See syllabus|

-Capsule Course Outline: This research seminar covers current research at the intersection of strategic management, psychology, sociology, and family firms.
+Capsule Course Outline: This econometric research seminar covers current research at the intersection of modern econometrics, management, information systems, psychology, sociology, and family firms.
 A particular focus is put on research on the role of CEOs.
-Students will discuss and reflect upon questions such as “How do social and individual identities of leaders affect decisions?”, “Are family CEOs superior performers?”, “What is the influence of greed on CEOs?”, or “Are founder CEOs more overconfident than professional CEOs?” and “What is the social context of firm ownership?”.
+Students will discuss and reflect upon questions such as “How do social and individual identities of leaders affect decisions?”, “Are family CEOs superior performers?”, “Can social capital be sustained across generations, can it be created digitally?”, or “Are founder CEOs more overconfident than professional CEOs?” and “What is the social context of firm ownership?”.
 This is an advanced course to be taken towards the master’s end in preparation for the master thesis.
 It demands a high level of involvement and contribution.
-Please, do read the syllabus very carefully before the beginning of the course.
+Please, do read the syllabus and all academic articles very carefully before the beginning of the course.

 Objectives: The goal of the course is twofold.
-First, it is designed to help participants gain access to the main topics and theories intersecting strategic management, sociology, psychology, & family business research.
-We will read and discuss 14 seminal articles, and simulate an academic conference in class.
-This familiarizes participants with the state of the art research, its designs & methods, and the respective current academic debate.
+First, it is designed to help participants gain access to the main topics and theories intersecting management, entrepreneurship, sociology, psychology, & family business research and its practical applications.
+We will read and discuss 14 seminal articles, meet family firm leaders, and simulate an academic conference in class.
+This familiarizes participants with the state of the art research, its designs & methods, and the respective current academic debate & practice.